AlexsLemonade/OpenScPCA-analysis/docs/getting-started/accessing-resources/getting-access-to-data.md

 ```

 !!! tip "The `data/current` directory"
-    The `data/current` directory is a [symlink](https://en.wikipedia.org/wiki/Symbolic_link) to the most recently-downloaded data release.
+    The `data/current` directory is a [symlink](https://en.wikipedia.org/wiki/Symbolic_link) to the most recent data release.
     You should therefore use the `data/current` path in your analysis code when reading in data, rather than a specific release directory.